CSCfi/csc-user-guide/docs/support/faq/sensitive-data-desktop.md

 ## Can I edit/annotate data using SD Desktop?
 Yes.
 You can edit or annotate data in SD Desktop.
 However, you need to make a full copy of it in the Desktop environment.
 If your data is larger than  280 GB, contact us at servicedesk@csc.fi.
 We can provide additional external disk pace (the standard space in SD Desktop is about 280 GB).

+## Does CSC provide SD Desktop operating system, software, and security updates?
+Yes, every SD Desktop is built on a predefined virtual machine defined by our team.
+CSC provides the operating system, software (for a complete updated list check: XXXX ), and updates.
+CSC also takes care of the security of all the service components and network connections.

 ## What are the technical specifications of the service?

 Accessible directly from a modern web browser (e.g., Google Chrome, Firefox). from any computer /laptop (Windows, Mac, or Linux).